Providing help and creating hope in Maine

 The onset of World War II produced many of the same problems and needs.
 There was much suffering experienced by all.
 Immigrants arrived in Maine to build the Liberty Ships that were credited with being instrumental in winning the war against Germany.
 A World War II veteran and Portland native recently stated it this way, “They cranked out the Liberty ships faster than Hitler’s U-Boats could sink them.”
 All this wartime activity produced wealth, and it was during this time that Catholics entered the ranks of the middle class.

-Later, the Diocese sponsored and built housing facilities for low-income elderly, as well as a number of other summer camps for youth.
+Later, the Diocese sponsored and built housing facilities for low-income elderly, as well as several other summer camps for youth.

 Treated with Mercy